Yevgeny Khaldei: Works

 Khaldei's most renowned photographs were taken when he was a Red Army photographer from 1941 to 1946.
 Khaldei's photographs emphasised his feelings for the historic moments and his sense of humour.
 One of the more famous anecdotes was during the Nuremberg Trials, where Hermann Göring was being tried.
-Khaldei says about the Göring shot:

 While Khaldei frequently staged or manipulated his photographs, he insisted that this was to signify the importance and add strength to a particular event.
 His work was also admired by the elites of the Soviet Union and he is renowned for creating commissioned portraits for State leaders such as Joseph Stalin, Mikhail Gorbachev and Boris Yeltsin.

 Red Army Reichstag photo

 Khaldei's most famous photo was of a Red Army soldier raising a Soviet flag above the German Reichstag at the end of World War II: the historic defeat of Nazi Germany in a war that cost the Soviet Union twenty million lives; the magazine Ogoniok published the photograph on 13 May 1945.
 Khaldei had shot an entire roll of film, 36 images.
 One shot, along with some of its very similar versions, became the most iconic of the event (The Times identified one such version).
-When Khaldei arrived at the Reichstag, he simply asked the soldiers who happened to be passing by to help with the staging of the photoshoot; there were only four of them, including Khaldei, on the roof: the one who was attaching the flag was 18-year-old Private Aleksei Kovalev from Kiev, the two others were Abdulkhakim Ismailov from Dagestan and Leonid Gorychev (also mentioned as Aleksei Goryachev) from Minsk.
+When Khaldei arrived at the Reichstag, he simply asked the soldiers who happened to be passing by to help with the staging of the photoshoot; the one who was attaching the flag was 18-year-old Private Aleksei Kovalev from Kiev, the two others were Abdulkhakim Ismailov from Dagestan and Leonid Gorychev (also mentioned as Aleksei Goryachev) from Minsk.
 The photograph was taken with a Leica III rangefinder camera with a 35mm f3.5 lens.

 The celebrated image is a re-enactment of an earlier flag-raising of which no photograph was taken, as it happened at 10:40 p.m. on 30 April 1945 while the building was actually still held by German troops.
 A group of four Soviet soldiers fought their way to the roof, where 23-year-old private Mikhail Minin climbed up on an equestrian statue representing Germany, to fasten an improvised flagpole to its crown.
 As that occurred at night and under fire, no photo could be taken.
 The next day German snipers shot down the flag.
 The surrender of the Reichstag came on 2 May 1945, and only after that did Khaldei scale the building along with the three soldiers which he had picked up randomly on his way.
 He was carrying with him a large flag sewn from a red tablecloth by his Jewish friend in Moscow for this very purpose.
 The seams are indeed visible on the picture.